BetterWayElectronics/secure-wireguard-implementation/README.md

 Again, it must be done iteratively with each installation of each service to ensure functionality.
-Once you have a functional iptables it is best to make them persistent by running the following commands `apt-get install iptables-persistent` and `systemctl start iptables-persistent`.
+Once you have a functional iptables it is best to make them persistent by running the following commands `apt-get install iptables-persistent` and `systemctl start netfilter-persistent.service`.
 If you make any changes run `sudo dpkg-reconfigure iptables-persistent`.

 ### Host Provided Firewall/DDoS Mitigation ###